I - Anomaly

 Ryan sighed.
 “Something like that.”

 “What do you mean ‘something like that’?”
-I asked.
 I felt entitled to some answers after enduring the last few hours.
-I made no qualm about letting Ryan know frustration and I had been constant companions for far too long.
-“Either it is, or it isn’t?
+I made no qualm about letting Ryan know that frustration and I had been constant companions for far too long.
+“Either it is, or it isn’t.
 I thought someone, namely you, would be explaining some of what the hell’s been going on since I found that damned quarter!”

-“It is.”
-Ryan said.
+“It is,” Ryan said.
 “The quarter originated from the year 2025.
 We’re not sure how or why it ended up in 2006.
 Incidents like this aren’t supposed to happen.
-The consequences could be disastrous on many levels.”
-Ryan reached into his pocket and pulled out a glass rod, the item he took off Buckley.
-It looked to be about three inches long and as wide as one of those fat elementary school pencils.
-Diluted colors swirled hypnotically inside the glass.
-“This should tell us exactly where and when the unauthorized temporal incursion occurred and more importantly, who is responsible.”
+The consequences could be disastrous.”
+Ryan reached into his pocket and withdrew the item he took off Buckley.
+It looked like a glass rod, about three inches long and as wide as one of those fat elementary school pencils.
+Light colors swirled hypnotically inside the glass.
+“This should tell us exactly where and when the unauthorized temporal incursion occurred and, more importantly, who’s responsible.”

 My head swam.
 I pressed my hands against the dashboard in a feeble attempt to ward off vertigo.
 “Ryan, holographic storage hasn’t been invented yet.
 The last thing I read on the Internet about it suggested it was decades away.”

 Ryan belted out in laughter.
-“The Internet,” he said, amused.
+“The Internet,” he said in wonder.
 “I haven’t heard about that in the longest time.”

 “You’re not from here, are you?
 And when I say here, I mean 2006.”

-“No, I’m not.
-I can’t tell you when exactly, expect to say this car, your Internet, the things I am seeing, they’re all antiques that no longer exist where I’m from.”
+“No. I’m not.
+This car, your Internet, the things I’m seeing, they’re all antiques that no longer exist where I’m from.”

-“Yes, it’s a weapon, called an Impüls.”
+“It’s a weapon.
+It’s called an Impüls.”
 The word came out as Im-poolse.
 “It’s an electromagnetic weapon that renders the target unconscious.
-In extreme cases, it can kill.
+In extreme situations, it can kill.
 We no longer use guns and bullets in my time.
 They’re archaic.”

 “So what about the dream message from earlier this afternoon?
 How was that done?”